basondole/bitnoc/README.md

 #### Supported platforms
 -    JunOS 11.4R9 and later
 -    Cisco IOS 12 and later, IOS XE
--    NETCONF is required for all devices except those running IOS
+-    NETCONF is required for all devices except those running native IOS where SSH is used.

 #### Consumable APIs
 -    Solarwinds Orion Swis